A writing style guide is essential for any business — especially if there are multiple content writers on the team.

 Listing answers to common questions like these in the first part of your editorial style guide will give people an easy resource to reference that will save you time and encourage consistency.
 Feel free to continue adding to this list as more confusions arise and get resolved during the content creation process.
 You're creating your own style guide, so feel free to borrow different rules from different style guides.
 The important thing is that you use the same rules consistently throughout all the content you create.

-Most companies have terminology that's specific to their industry, and not all of that terminology has a universally agreed-upon spelling.
+Most companies have terminology that's specific to their industry, and not all of those terminologies have a universally agreed-upon spelling.
 For instance, if you write a lot about digital marketing like we do here at HubSpot, you'll find a lot of inconsistency around the spelling and capitalization of words like these:

 - ebook vs. Ebook vs. e-book